AAC Users on the Future of AAC Research

 AAC users Lateef McLeod (left) and Lance McLemore (right) present on stage at the Future of AAC Research Summit in May 2024.
 Lateef and Lance type on communication devices.
 Across from them, the backs of two audience members’ heads are visible.
 They appear to be listening attentively.SPECIAL ISSUE OF AAC JOURNAL

 The journal of Augmentative and Alternative Communication organized a special issue to publish papers from the May 2024 Future of AAC Research Summit.
 That issue has now been published with 21 papers, nearly all of which are authored or co-authored by someone who uses AAC.
 Each article is available for free by clicking on the links below.
-A two-page compilation of the articles with their links can also be accessed and downloaded here: The Power of Collaboration Special Issue of Augmentative and Alternative Communication.
+A compilation of the articles with their links can also be accessed and downloaded: The Power of Collaboration Special Issue of Augmentative and Alternative Communication.

 Papers from the Future of AAC Research Summit: